annasli378/Membrane-thickness-measurement/README.md

 # Membrane-thickness-measurement
-Membrane thickness measurement for podocyte foot
+Automatic method of measuring the thickness of the podocyte foot membrane based on expert masks

 # DYSK GOOGLE